berenslab/RFEst/README.md

 pip install --upgrade jax  # install jax
 ```

 ### For Windows Users

 JAX doen't support Windows yet.
-However, if you are running Windows 10, you can install JAX within the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (but only the relatively outdated versions of JAX and jaxlib, sadly).
+However, if you are running Windows 10, you can install JAX within the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (but only the relatively outdated versions of JAX==0.1.43 and jaxlib==0.1.23, sadly).
+To install, run:

 ```bash
 git clone https://github.com/berenslab/RFEst